All Saints’ Day occurs on 1 November and is meant to honour and remember those deemed by the Catholic Church to have attained sainthood.

-In Bavaria, the whole span from October 30th to November 8th is observed as All Souls Week.
-In general, however, it is only the triduum from October 31st till November 2nd that is observed.
+Traditionally, liturgical readings in Catholic churches for All Saints’ Day begin on the evening of 31 October.
+In Bavaria, the whole span from 30 October to 8 November is observed as All Souls Week.
+In general, however, it is only the triduum from 31October till 2 November that is observed.

 After a somber sermon in a village church, it is common for a procession with congregants carrying such lamps to move out into the church graveyard to decorate the graves.
 At home, families gather together for large meals, and next morning, on All Souls Day, mass is attended again and prayers are made for the dead.